Disability Self-Identification FAQ

 You will be asked to log in with your NetID, but your information will remain confidential and will only be used to:

-- fulfill Cornell’s federal obligations to the Office of Federal Contract Compliance Programs (OFCCP), and
+• fulfill Cornell’s federal obligations to the Office of Federal Contract Compliance Programs (OFCCP), and

-- measure institutional diversity to inform our talent recruitment/retention efforts, programming, and resources.
+• measure institutional diversity to inform our talent recruitment/retention efforts, programming, and resources.

-Am I required to take the survey?
+Am I required to submit the form?

 Who has access to my information?